 - Adjustable Gastric Band

 - Biliopancreatic Diversion with Duodenal Switch

 - Single Anastomosis Duodenal-Ileal Bypass with Sleeve Gastrectomy

-In Summary, to prevent obesity and diabetes;
+In Summary, to Prevent Obesity and Diabetes;

 Simple lifestyle measures have a great role in eradicating Diabesity.
-Lifestyle modifications, diet therapy, behavioral counseling, physical exercise, pharmacological therapies, bariatric surgeries are widely used methods to treat diabesity.
+Lifestyle modifications, diet therapy, behavioral counseling, physical exercise, pharmacological therapies, and bariatric surgeries are widely used methods to treat diabesity.